eszeto001/webcam-ssd-osx-demo/README.md

 ## Bugs

-* When control-C is done to abort, a SEG fault 11 results.
-This did not happen with the previous version of Tensorflow.
+* When exiting with 'q'uit or control-c, it does a SEG fault.